bevyengine/rfcs/rfcs/45-stageless.md

 ## Appendix

-Moved all these implementation ideas/details here because it was cluttering the RFC.
+These implementation ideas/details are here to avoid cluttering the RFC.

 ### `apply_system_buffers`